blackboard/anthologydevdocs/docs/archive/b2/getting-started/first-steps.md

 #### Development Server

-Your development server will host an instance of Blackboard Learn, Developer Edition - a version of the Blackboard learning platform that we make available for development purposes that has the Content System, Community System, and Learning System all enabled to support up to 150 test users, 100 test courses, and 1000 test enrollment records.
-In many cases, developers choose to run Blackboard Learn, Developer Edition on their development workstation rather than on separate server hardware.
+Your development server will host an instance of Blackboard LMS, Developer Edition - a version of the Blackboard LMSing platform that we make available for development purposes that has the Content System, Community System, and Learning System all enabled to support up to 150 test users, 100 test courses, and 1000 test enrollment records.
+In many cases, developers choose to run Blackboard LMS, Developer Edition on their development workstation rather than on separate server hardware.
 Others choose to share a dedicated development server among multiple developers, each connecting to it from their individual development workstations.
 Still others have created their own